“wordswords” Album Art

 First and foremost, album art must be iconic.
 It should be instantly recognizable, it should catch the eye, and it should be unique.
 These were the challenges I faced when tasked to create the artwork for the debut EP of Chicago punkers Guardrail.

 The artwork needed to be fun and represent the band’s self-deprecating sense of humor.
 After writing the album title on his face, I stepped behind the camera and coaxed the band’s singer to imagine himself in a vulnerable and shocking situation in order to capture the surprised look for the close-up front cover shot.
 The track listing was photographed written on his chest to further the awkwardness of the shoot.
-Finally, a cold can of beer was poured over his head to serve as an uncomfortable shower to wash off the writing, and also for a silly and surprising graphic for the CD itself.
+Finally, a cold can of beer was poured over his head to serve as an uncomfortable shower to wash off the writing, and also for a silly and unexpected graphic for the CD itself.

 The photoshoot yielded content that was used in the marketing of the album itself for social media.